Velaglucerase Alfa Injection

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 4 years old for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 4 years for selected conditions, precautions do apply.

 They need to know if you have any of these conditions:

 Keep appointments for follow-up doses.
 It is important not to miss your dose.
 Call your care team if you are unable to keep an appointment.

 Visit your care team for regular checks on your progress.
 Tell your care team if your symptoms do not start to get better or if they get worse.